dotnet/csharplang/proposals/tuple-equality.md

 ## Compatibility

-Although the initial proposal had a compatiblity issue if someone wrote their own `ValueTuple` types with  an implementation of the comparison operator, the current proposal maintains the existing behavior because the new rule comes into play last.
+If someone wrote their own `ValueTuple` types with  an implementation of the comparison operator, it would have previously been picked up by overload resolution.
+But since the new tuple case comes before overload resolution, we would handle this case with tuple comparison instead of relying on the user-defined comparison.

 ----